-I am on the board of directors of the International Ammunition Association where I focus on growing membership and engagement through an increased web and technology presence.
-The IAA was founded in 1955 to serve cartridge collectors and professionals in the areas of ammunition research and forensics.
+I am a member of the board of directors of the International Ammunition Association (IAA), where I focus on expanding membership and engagement through the use of web and technology platforms.
+The IAA was established in 1955 as a resource for cartridge collectors and professionals engaged in ammunition research and forensics.
+As a member of the board, I work to support the organization’s mission and advance its goals.

 International Ammunition Association